PoorHttp/PoorWSGI/doc/documentation.rst

 Filtering
 `````````

-TODO: How to write output filter, gzip for example....
+TODO: How to write an output filter, gzip for example...

 WebSockets
 ~~~~~~~~~~

 WebSockets are not directly supported in PoorWSGI, but upgrade requests can be handled like other HTTP requests.
-See
-`websocket.py <https://github.com/PoorHttp/PoorWSGI/blob/master/examples/websocket.py>`_
-example which use uWsgi implementation or WSocket implementation.
+See the `websocket.py <https://github.com/PoorHttp/PoorWSGI/blob/master/examples/websocket.py>`_ example, which uses the uWSGI implementation or WSocket implementation.

 Request variables
 -----------------
-PoorWSGI has two extra classes for get arguments.
-From request path, typical for GET method and from request body, typical for POST method.
-This parsing is enabled by default, but you can configure with options.
+PoorWSGI has two classes for parsing request arguments: one for arguments from the request path (typical for GET requests) and one for arguments from the request body (typical for POST requests).
+This parsing is enabled by default, but you can configure it with options.

 Query arguments
 ~~~~~~~~~~~~~~~
-Request query arguments are stored to Args class, define in poorwsgi.request
+Request query arguments are stored in the Args class, defined in the
-module.
-Args is dict base class, with interface compatible methods getfirst
+poorwsgi.request module.
+Args is a dict-based class with the getfirst and
-and getlist.
-You can access to variables with args parameters at all time when
+getlist methods.
+You can access query variables via ``req.args`` whenever
-poor_AutoArgs is set to On, which is default.
+poor_AutoArgs is set to On, which is the default.

 .. code:: python